Lawyers Experienced With Helping Victims Of Legal Malpractice

 An attorney has a duty of undivided loyalty to the client.
 Often, when attorneys represent multiple clients, they fail to see how the interests of one client could conflict with the interests of another.
 Even when they recognize such potential conflicts of interest, attorneys often fail to provide proper disclosure of the potential conflicts of interest to multiple clients, so the clients can make an informed decision as to whether to permit a single law firm to represent multiple clients.
-Any time an attorney's duties to a client are compromised, or potentially compromised, by the attorney's duties to another client, another party, or even his or herself, a conflict of interest may exist.
+Any time an attorney’s duties to a client are compromised, or potentially compromised, by the attorney’s duties to another client, another party, or even themselves, a conflict of interest may exist.

-When lawyers fail to recognize conflicts of interest or fail to obtain proper waivers of conflicts, they may be subject to malpractice claims and required to disgorge fees.
+When lawyers fail to recognize conflicts of interest, or fail to obtain proper waivers of conflicts, they may be subject to malpractice claims and required to disgorge fees.

-Clients need a skilled legal malpractice attorney to identify the types of conflicts which are subject to waiver, and analyze whether the attorney obtained proper conflict waivers.
+Clients need a skilled legal malpractice attorney to identify the types of conflicts which are subject to waiver and analyze whether the attorney obtained proper conflict waivers.

 Contact The Orange County Conflict Of Interest Attorneys At Klein & Wilson

 A skilled lawyer should be able to recognize a conflict of interest.
 If you are concerned that a conflict of interest exists, the best step you can take is to contact a qualified malpractice lawyer to evaluate the situation.
-To reach our experienced attorneys about conflicts of interest and other legal malpractice matters, e-mail Klein & Wilson today or call us at 949-631-3300 or 877-857-0073.